Strippit FC1000/3 Machine

 Axis Could "Run Away" And Cause Injury Or Death!!!

-7 --- Electronics Do Not Like Heat
+7 --- Electronics Do NOT Like Heat or Cold!

 These are Special Air-Conditioners that are Made to Easily Mount onto CNC Machine Cabinets,

-Recirculates the Air to Keep Out Humidity and Dirt, and will not Spray Water into Cabinet.
+recirculates the Air to Keep Out Humidity and Dirt, and will Not Spray Water into Cabinet.

 8 --- Capacitors go Bad with Age, and can cause Servo-Drives Failures.